Skip to main content

 Confirmation was not uncontested.
 The unsecured creditors' committee reserved rights on disclosure and confirmation issues, while the U.S. Trustee and SEC objected to the proposed release and exculpation package.
 Those objections focused on whether the plan sought nonconsensual third-party releases, especially for public shareholders, after the Supreme Court's Purdue decision.

 The final confirmation order narrowed the outcome.
 The court treated the third-party release as consensual only for holders that either voted in favor of the plan or affirmatively opted in.
-That is a meaningful distinction for the blog record: SunPower did not leave chapter 11 with a blanket court-imposed third-party release for all constituencies.
+The confirmation order did not impose a nonconsensual third-party release on all constituencies.
+The SEC's objection cited the Supreme Court's Purdue Pharma ruling and Judge Goldblatt's own post-Purdue decision in Parlement, arguing the same reasoning barred nonconsensual releases for SunPower's public shareholders.

 Disputes also continued after the plan became effective.
 The agreed scheduling order entered on November 13, 2024 required commercially reasonable efforts to arrange mediation between the committee and TotalEnergies-related parties within 90 days of the effective date regarding plan-related issues and an administrative-expense request.
 The docket remained active after the operating-business sale closed.